 In a world where art is slowly disappearing from school focus, Meadowbrook understands the importance of ensuring its inclusion in our elementary program.
 Manipulating a paintbrush improves fine motor skills.
 By experimenting with different materials, students dabble in science.
 Creating artwork helps learners develop problem-solving skills.
 Art instruction helps children with the development of motor skills, language skills, social skills, decision-making, risk-taking, and inventiveness.
 And, visual arts teach learners about color, layout, perspective, and balance- all techniques that are necessary for future presentations (visual, digital) of academic work.

-The Meadowbrook Art Department is a favorite of Meadowbrook's students.
-It is a place where you can find a lot of voices, a lot of music and a lot of smiles.
-Yet through all the sights and sounds, you'll find beautiful works of art being created by students in all grades.
+The Meadowbrook Art curriculum is a favorite of Meadowbrook students.
+It is a place where you can find excitement, choices, voices, music, and smiles.
+And through all the sights and sounds, you'll find beautiful works of art being created by students in all grades.

-Initially, children learn by stimulus, motivation, and training, but ultimately, children and adults alike only continue to learn through connection, exposure, and repetition.
+Initially, children learn by stimulation, motivation, and training, but ultimately, children and adults alike only continue to learn through connection, exposure, and repetition.
 Art education is only truly understood when one can appreciate it in terms of its value to history, science, literature, technology, philosophy and therefore through the entire school curriculum.
 Once children can see the relationship of art to other aspects of their world, they will be able to see the importance it has in their future.